mathforcs/mathforcs.github.io/_posts/2019-10-1-A-Simple-Guide-to.md

 algorithms.
 One way to fix the problem of input sizes is making the run time as a function of the input size.
 Suppose $$ f $$ is the runtime of algorithm 1 and $$ g $$ is a function of algorithm 2, then $$ f(n) $$ would represent the runtime of the algorithm when the input is of size $$ n $$.
 For example, suppose we give our sorting algorithms a list of size 100, then $$ f(100) $$ and $$ g(100) $$ measures the amount of time taken by the two algorithms for an input instance of size 100.
+Now that we have found a solution incorporating the input size.
+The remaining problem is finding a meaninful way to compare the two function $$ f(n) $$ and $ g(n) $$. \\ \\
+ This is done by writing $$ f $$ and $$ g $$ as the number of operations for each algorithm.
+Although there are many different computational models out there, the one closest to the real world and practicality is the RAM model of computation.
+In this model, the operations such as addition, subtraction, multiplication, division can be done in one operations.
+Looking up an element in a list/array can also be done in a single operations. \\ \\
+ Hence, the runtime of an algorithm would simply be the total number of instructions in the RAM model that the algorithm would have to perform.
+Since our input is of size $$ n $$, the functions $$ f $$ and $$ g $$ are also functions of $$ n $$.

 Part 2: How to analyze the runtime of algorithms?